The HR Evolution: Technology and Learning Agility

 surveys, through anecdotal feedback, through representatives, through the HR community … Building employee resource group sis another really key asset to gain employee feedback without having to just rely on survey data.
 Get a pulse on how employees are feeling to help develop a learning environment.

-And create a very strong coaching program.
+And create a very powerful coaching program.
 It can be very small to start up, but it is tremendously impactful, whether it's peer-to-peer coaching or supervisor to employee coaching.
 Instilling and embedding coaching in ways during performance conversations, check-in one‑on‑ones, and dedicating space and time for group meetings where coaching can be done inbreak out rooms, for example — Zoom is a really important component of that.
 In addition to that, mentorship programs can be scaled — the mentorship doesn't necessarily need to be with a more veteran employee to a more junior employee.
 It could be the other way around.
 I've seen that be very effective.

 ES: If you could give any advice to HR leaders in 2021, what would it be?